Iaba, Banitu and Atalia: Content of Tomb II

 The tomb containing the remains of the queens was uncovered during excavations at the Northwest Palace of Ashurnasirpal II (r.
 883–859 BC) in Nimrud in the late 1980s, by the Iraqi Department of Antiquities.
 While excavating portions of the residential quarters of the Northwest Palace in 1988, an unevenness of the floor was noted and soon, the chamber of tombs below was discovered.
 The tombs were excavated and examined 1988–1990.
 Tomb II, which contains the finds relevant to Iaba, Banitu and Atalia, was discovered and excavated in 1989.
 Although the tombs were immediately recognized as extraordinary on account of the great treasures contained within them, their discovery was soon overshadowed by the Gulf War (1991), which meant that scientific study of the tombs thereafter was a slow process.
 Out of the over two dozen individuals found in the tombs many remain unidentified given that inscriptions do not provide identifications for all the bodies and tombs.
 The many individuals were spread out in four different chambers, buried in three bronze coffins, two clay coffins and three sarcophagi made of stone.
-The finds relevant to Iaba, Banitu and Atalia were discovered in and around the stone sacrophagus in the chamber designated Tomb II.
+The finds relevant to Iaba, Banitu and Atalia were discovered in and around the stone sarcophagus in the chamber designated Tomb II.